sandeepksharma15/Craft_V_10/1. Source/4. Security/Craft.Auditing/README.md

 ## Contributing

 Contributions are welcome!
+Please ensure:
-Please ensure all tests pass and maintain code coverage above 90%.
+- All tests pass (unit and integration)
+- Code coverage remains above 90%
+- Follow existing code style and patterns
+- Add tests for new features
+- Update README for new functionality

 ## Support

-For issues, questions, or contributions, please refer to the main Craft repository.
+For issues, questions, or contributions, please refer to the main Craft repository at https://github.com/sandeepksharma15/Craft_V_10